SUFONIQ

 How this tends to change depending on where you are

-• Budget owners often refer to EU-wide offers even though contracts tie to specific national regulations.
+• Budget owners refer to EU-wide offers, even though contracts bind to national labour law.

-• Recruiters lean on local partners to translate liabilities rather than rewiring global policy in a single move.
+• Recruiters rely on local partners to translate liabilities rather than redesign policy all at once.

-• Benefits packages map to labour codes that shift between EU, neighbourhood, and microstate partners.
+• Benefits packages map to labour codes that vary sharply across regions.

 European Union (EU-27)27 countries